toddanglin/nativescript-trace-raven/README.md

 2. Minimize the `trace` categories logged (minimum: `trace.categories.Error`)

 ### Native Errors
 Since this plug-in is running in the NativeScript JavaScript layer, it may not capture all native iOS or Android errors.
-This is generally okay as you will get errors that relate to your app code, but if you need logging at the native iOS/Android level, you'll need to use a different plug-in.
+This is generally okay as errors that relate to app code will be caught, but if native iOS/Android logging is needed, use a different plug-in.

 ## Auto Breadcrumbs
 In addition to providing the custom TraceWriter, this plugin will automatically wire-up automatic breadcrumbs for these global `Page` events: